Van Zandt County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you might be eligible for an occupational license, also known as a hardship license, in Texas.
-This allows you to drive for essential purposes.
+Even with a suspended license, you might be eligible for a restricted license, also known as an Occupational Driver's License (ODL), in Texas.
+This allows you to drive for essential purposes, such as getting to work, school, or medical appointments.

 • Work